chocolatey/docs/input/en-us/central-management/setup/website.md

 Start-Website -Name ChocolateyCentralManagement
 ```

 And then try accessing the website again.
-Any emails that are then sent from CCM should then contain valid links back to the site.
+Any emails that are then sent from Chocolatey Central Management should then contain valid links back to the site.

-### The updated license file is not being picked up in the website
+### The updated license file is not being picked up in the website.

 You need to restart the web executable currently.
 We are looking to have it automatically picked up in future releases.
 Here's a script to handle that: